 On Friday, May 6, 2022, approximately 125 people participated in a pop-up outside of Faywood Arts-Based Curriculum School from 2:30 to 4 p.m.
 Most participants were 13 years old or younger.

-In this phase of the community engagement process, draft design options for the new park will be presented to the local community for feedback and revisions.
+In this phase of the community engagement process, draft design options for the new park were presented to the local community for feedback and revisions.
+The design team will use this feedback to refine a proposed park design, which will be shared with the community for further feedback and refinement.

-This phase of the community engagement process will start in spring 2023.
-In this phase, a final proposed design for the new park will be presented to the local community for a final round of feedback and revisions.
+This phase of the community engagement process started in June 2023.
+In this phase, a final proposed design for the new park is being presented to the local community for a final round of feedback and revisions.